Posted on June 1, 2016 By Art Feierman

 Our Education Projector Report this year looks at 18 new projectors that cover a wide spectrum of what is available, from very inexpensive value oriented projectors, to those with advanced networking, to high power projectors capable of handling large university classrooms, and small auditoriums.
 It includes a number of interactive projectors all of which are ultra short throw projectors that typically mount above the screen surface – a white board.

-Editor’s Note: Projectors continue to improve but many of the technologies are stable, as a result, projector manufacturers no longer replace most models every year.
-Those projectors from last year’s report that received awards, and that still meet our requirements of being current models at least until the fall of 2015, are more integrated into this report than we have done previously.
+Editor’s Note: Projectors continue to improve but many of the technologies are maturing, as a result, projector manufacturers no longer replace most models every year.
+For that reason: Those projectors from previous years reports that received awards, and that still meet our requirements of being current models at least until the fall of 2016, have been integrated into this year’s report.

-We consider this important improvement to the report, since some of those projectors from last year are still great choices and some of the top sellers to schools.
-Last year’s winners won’t be competing for this year’s awards, but you should consider them excellent projectors comparable to this year’s winners and equally worthy of consideration. -art
+Although many projectors from last year are still great choices and some of the top sellers to schools, previous winners will not be competing for this year’s awards, but you should consider them excellent projectors fully comparable to this year’s winners and equally worthy of consideration. -art

 We wish to thank Epson America for sponsoring this year’s Best Classroom Projectors report.

-While the report covers less than a dozen and a half projectors directly, remember that many projectors covered, are part of families of projectors with only minor variations.
-We may have reviewed an WXGA resolution projector, but that manufacturer likely has an XGA and SVGA version, and perhaps even a WUXGA version.
-They also might offer slightly different versions with and without networking, and in some cases even a brighter, and less bright version otherwise the same.
+For example we may have reviewed and are considering a particular WXGA resolution projector in this report, but that manufacturer likely also offers an XGA, SVGA and quite likely a WUXGA or 1080p model otherwise almost identical.
+They also might offer slightly different versions with and without networking, and in some cases even a brighter, and less bright version otherwise the same model.
 One projector may have as many as 11 siblings, but most non interactive projectors have families of 4 to 8 to select from.
-As a result figure that these projectors represent more like 75 different models.
+Interactive projectors typically have very small families.

 In other words, a school can find the the projector with the right feature set, then choose the preferred resolution or level of networking 0r…

-All of the projectors covered here are available by June 1st, per their manufacturers, and none are expected to be discontinued before September 30th 2015.
-So, they should all be available with time to procure them for the upcoming school year.
+All of the projectors covered here are available at the time of this publication according to their manufacturers, and none are expected to be discontinued before September 30th 2016.
+So, they should all be available for schools to purchase in quantity for the upcoming K-12 school year.
+And they should be around for the full fall higher education purchasing season as well.

-If you are looking for full reviews of individual projectors, you won’t find them here.
-Within the report itself, are our conclusions, and also short overviews of each, that typically have more of a slant toward use in education environments.
+If you are looking for full reviews of individual projectors, you won’t find them here, only links to them.
+The report itself, contains our conclusions, and also short overviews of each, overviews that typically have more of a slant toward use in education environments than the full reviews.

 On the next couple of pages, we provide links to those full reviews, and to the shorter overviews of each, contained in this report, and with more of an education slant.